meow464/meow464/README.md

 Github suggested I put "name, location, and a profile picture" in here.
 Putting real information on the internet is rarely a good idea.

 Remeber what your parents used to say?
-"Trust nobody on the internet.
-It could be anyone on the other side of the screen!"
-Parents know better! (allegedly)
+"On the internet no one knows you are a dog!"